 Mitchell formed Synergy Home Health in 1995 and Pinnacle Home Health in 2001.
 In 2002 he opened St. Joseph Hospice with the mission of providing peace, comfort and dignity to those facing terminal illness.
 Named for the patron saint of a peaceful death, St. Joseph Hospice is nondenominational and never denies care regardless of patients’ ability to pay.

 In 2004, he formed STAT Home Health, leading to Louisiana’s first AIM Palliative Home Health Program that helps seriously ill patients who lack coordinated hospital, home health and hospice care.
 In 2013, he created Homedica to improve the patient experience and reducing hospitalizations by enabling physicians and mid-level care providers to make house calls.

 The Carpenter Health Network was created in 2014 as the parent company of St. Joseph Hospice and its sister companies, which now serve markets in Texas, Louisiana, Mississippi, Alabama and Florida.
 The Carpenter House in Baton Rouge serves as corporate headquarters and as an inpatient hospice facility for St. Joseph Hospice.

 “The Carpenter Health Network is focused on meeting the needs of aging patients in a way that offers the dignity and comfort of receiving care in their own homes,” Mitchell says.
 “We want to help shape the future of the health care delivery system by minimizing global costs while maximizing patient outcomes.”

 A graduate of the University of Louisiana-Monroe, Mitchell and his wife, Cathy, were married in 1984.
-They have two children and one grandchild.
+They have two children, a son-in-law and three grandchildren.